Graham Capital Management L.P. Purchases 79,247 Shares of LXP Industrial Trust (NYSE:LXP)

 Separately, StockNews.com upgraded LXP Industrial Trust from a “sell” rating to a “hold” rating in a report on Wednesday, November 1st.

-LXP Industrial Trust (NYSE:LXP – Get Free Report) last posted its quarterly earnings data on Tuesday, October 31st.
-The real estate investment trust reported $0.04 EPS for the quarter, missing the consensus estimate of $0.18 by ($0.14).
-LXP Industrial Trust had a net margin of 16.02% and a return on equity of 2.41%.
-The firm had revenue of $85.42 million during the quarter, compared to analysts’ expectations of $85.40 million.
-During the same quarter last year, the business posted $0.17 EPS.
-The company’s quarterly revenue was up 6.7% on a year-over-year basis.
-Research analysts expect that LXP Industrial Trust will post 0.69 earnings per share for the current fiscal year.
+LXP Industrial Trust (NYSE:LXP – Get Free Report) last issued its quarterly earnings data on Tuesday, October 31st.
+The real estate investment trust reported $0.04 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.18 by ($0.14).
+LXP Industrial Trust had a return on equity of 2.41% and a net margin of 16.02%.
+The firm had revenue of $85.42 million during the quarter, compared to the consensus estimate of $85.40 million.
+During the same period in the previous year, the company posted $0.17 earnings per share.
+The company’s revenue for the quarter was up 6.7% on a year-over-year basis.
+Equities research analysts forecast that LXP Industrial Trust will post 0.69 EPS for the current fiscal year.

 LXP Industrial Trust Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 16th.
-Shareholders of record on Friday, December 29th will be given a $0.13 dividend.
-The ex-dividend date is Thursday, December 28th.
-This represents a $0.52 annualized dividend and a yield of 5.78%.
-This is a boost from LXP Industrial Trust’s previous quarterly dividend of $0.13.
-LXP Industrial Trust’s payout ratio is currently 294.13%.
+The firm also recently declared a quarterly dividend, which will be paid on Tuesday, January 16th.
+Investors of record on Friday, December 29th will be issued a dividend of $0.13 per share.
+This is a positive change from LXP Industrial Trust’s previous quarterly dividend of $0.13.
+This represents a $0.52 dividend on an annualized basis and a yield of 5.78%.
+The ex-dividend date of this dividend is Thursday, December 28th.
+LXP Industrial Trust’s dividend payout ratio (DPR) is 294.13%.

 LXP Industrial Trust (NYSE: LXP) is a publicly traded real estate investment trust (REIT) focused on single-tenant industrial real estate investments across the United States.
 LXP seeks to expand its industrial portfolio through acquisitions, build-to-suit transactions, sale-leaseback transactions, development projects and other transactions.